Cygnus X-3: A variable petaelectronvolt gamma-ray source: Introduction

-Cygnus X-3 exhibits complex variability and occasionally produces strong flares in radio waves and/or GeV $\gamma$-rays.
-A classification of radio and X-ray states has been proposed based on the correlations between the soft X-ray flux and radio flux, which can generally be attributed to activity in the accretion disc and/or jet \cite{Szostek:MNRAS:2008,Tudose:MNRAS:2010,Koljonen:MNRAS:2010}.
+Cygnus X-3 exhibits complex variability, occasionally producing major flares that reach peak radio fluxes of up to $\sim$20 Jy \cite{1995AJ....110..290W} and GeV $\gamma$-ray fluxes exceeding $10^{-6}$ ph cm$^{-2}$ s$^{-1}$ \cite{FermiLATCollaboration:Sci:2009}.
+A classification of radio and X-ray states has been proposed based on the correlations between the X-ray flux and radio flux, which can generally be attributed to activities in the accretion disc and/or jet \cite{Szostek:MNRAS:2008,Tudose:MNRAS:2010,Koljonen:MNRAS:2010}.
+GeV $\gamma$-ray flares predominantly occur during the soft X-ray state \cite{Tavani:Natur:2009,FermiLATCollaboration:Sci:2009,Koljonen:MNRAS:2010,Zdziarski:MNRAS:2018}.
 The discovery by Very-Long-Baseline Interferometry (VLBI) of relativistic jets during radio flares established Cygnus X-3 as a microquasar\cite{Cygx3-jet1,Cygx3-jet2,Miller-Jones:ApJ:2004}.
 More recently, observations with the Imaging X-ray Polarimetry Explorer (IXPE), have provided new insight into the system’s accretion–ejection geometry.
 The detection of ~20\% X-ray polarization, oriented orthogonally to the radio jet axis, is interpreted as evidence for a collimated outflow, or a X-ray funnel\cite{CygX3-IXPE}.
-The derived apparent X-ray luminosity would exceed $5 \times 10^{39}~{\rm erg}~{\rm s}^{-1}$ if viewed face-on, suggesting that Cygnus X-3 is a hidden ultraluminous X-ray (ULX) source\cite{CygX3-IXPE}.
+The intrinsic X-ray source is found to be obscured, while the derived apparent X-ray luminosity, if viewed face-on, would exceed $5 \times 10^{39}~{\rm erg}~{\rm s}^{-1}$, suggesting that Cygnus X-3 is a hidden ultraluminous X-ray (ULX) source\cite{CygX3-IXPE}.
 Combined VLBI and IXPE results indicate that the radio jet propagates along and within the funnel structure\cite{Yang:MNRAS:2023}.
 A substantial fraction, from 10\% to nearly 100\% of the accretion power, may be channeled into the jet's kinetic energy\cite{CygX3-IXPE}, making Cygnus X-3 one of the most powerful known microquasars, with the outflow's mechanical luminosity approaching $10^{39}~{\rm erg}~{\rm s}^{-1}$.
 Thus, “an astronomical puzzle named Cygnus X-3”\cite{CygX3-Hjellming}, after decades of intensive multi-wavelength studies, revealed itself as a representative of three extreme astrophysical source classes: microquasars, super-Eddington binaries, and ULX sources.
-Here, we claim yet another remarkable feature of this peculiar object - its operation as an extreme multi-PeV proton accelerator, establishing Cygnus X-3 as a {\it Super PeVatron} \cite{Wang:ApJL:2025}.
+Here, we claim yet another remarkable feature of this peculiar object - its operation as an extreme accelerator capable of accelerating protons beyond PeV, establishing Cygnus X-3 as a {\it Super PeVatron} \cite{Wang:ApJL:2025}.